tfortamal/Conveyor-Belt-Material-Classification-YOLOv8/README.md

+# Conveyor Belt Material Classification YOLOv8
 ### ⚠️ This is just a demonstration of YOLOv8 implementation to solve real-life problems.
-The data set is for private use only.
-However, all the source code is available.
-In my example the name of the conveyor belt J1C1
+All the source code is available.
+#### In my example the name of the conveyor belt J1C1

 # J1C1 Material Dataset Description: